The best private search engines

 You may already know the reason for this.
 Google offers relatively relevant results, very quickly, and in a variety of formats (text, video, maps).
 Over the years, it has become a cultural phenomenon.
 Sadly, Google is just as infamous for its privacy record, tracking people online across devices.

 So, if you’re reading this article, you’re probably considering switching to a more private search engine.
 We’ll help you make the right choice.
-Read on to see which alternative, private search engine options we recommend.
+Read on to see which alternative, private search engine options we recommend in 2023.

-Now, let’s look at each of these private search engines in detail.
+Now, let’s look at the best private search engines of 2023.

 Brave Search